GoogleカレンダーとZoomの連携イメージ

 Step 2: Copy the Template

-Once logged into Yoom, click "Try it" on the banner below.
+Once you’re logged into Yoom, click "Try it" on the banner below.

 When the following screen is displayed, press "OK" to start the setup!

-For the calendar ID, please select the calendar you want to use from the options.
+For the calendar ID, select the calendar you want to use from the options.

-Please set the type and search keywords as desired.
-(If not needed, it is okay to leave them unset!)
+Then, set the type and search keywords as desired.
+(If not needed, it’s okay to skip this step.)

 Once the settings are complete, create a tentative event in Google Calendar and click "Test" at the bottom of the screen.

-As shown in the image below, the information from Google Calendar is retrieved in the output.
-Once you confirm that it is retrieved correctly, please save the settings.
+As shown in the image below, the information from Google Calendar is retrieved.
+Once you’re confident that this is correct, press “Save” in the settings.

 ※Reference: For details on the output, please check this page.